Home / blog / 5 New HR Titles that Promote Employee Engagement

 Translation: “We’re willing to listen for change.”

 Around 20 years ago, “Organizational Development” was the new brand of HR established to capture and focus workforce potential.
 About 10 years ago “Talent Management” became the prominent marquee to reflect the newly defined asset class of a workforce.
 Today, themes of “People and Culture” abound.
 What is in a name?
 It impacts everything from how the HR professional views his or her own self-worth to how this vital function is perceived by employees, both existing and prospective.
+All have a tremendous impact on employee engagtement.

 At Retensa, for over 16 years, our mission has been to create workplaces where every employee is engaged by what they do and inspired by who they work for.
 We’d like to hear from you.
 As an HR person, what should your title reflect?
 If you’ve ever rebranded your title, let us know if it had an impact.
-Please comment below or Email email@example.com with your response.
+Please comment below or email firstname.lastname@example.org with your response.

 Join the Conversation